Gridiron Gang: Reception

-Rotten Tomatoes reports a 43% approval rating with an average rating of 5.65/10 based on 101 reviews.
+Rotten Tomatoes reports a 44% approval rating with an average rating of 5.65/10 based on 101 reviews.
 The website's consensus reads, "The role of probation officer Sean Porter fits Dwayne "The Rock" Johnson like a glove; however, the execution is so clichéd, the youths' stories (based on real events), fail to inspire."
+On Metacritic, it has a weighted average score of 52 out of 100 based on 25 reviews, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Home media

-DVD was released in Region 1 in the United States on January 16, 2007, and also Region 2 in the United Kingdom on 4 June 2007, it was distributed by Newvideo Home Entertainment.
+The DVD was released in Region 1 in the United States on January 16, 2007, and in Region 2 in the United Kingdom on June 4, 2007.